Avanti-Software/api-docs/docs/Getting-Started-Clients.md

 # Getting Started on the API

 Before your API developer can get started leveraging Avanti’s API, there are a couple of steps you’ll need to complete.
 Regardless of whether you’re using an API developer you have on staff or using a third-party, this setup is the same.
-- Access the API Documentation.
 - Decide which Avanti Endpoint would work for your integration.
 - Grant access in Avanti for API.
 - Provide your API developer or the API third-party with the credentials they need.
 - Your API/third-party developer creates the integration leveraging Avanti’s endpoints.

-## Access the API Documentation
-Does a third-party API developer need access to the API documentation?
-Send the developer’s email to your Client Success Manager or Implementation Specialist; they’ll send your third-party API developer an invite to our API documentation.

 ## Find the Avanti Endpoint
 Endpoints determine which information in Avanti is accessed.
 Our endpoints can: